This page explains changes to Direct Debit calculations. If you’re looking for rent increase/decrease information we have other FAQs available.

 Why am I being charged for 53 weeks?

 If you pay your rent weekly, please note there are 53 Mondays falling within the next financial year (2019/2020).
 Because of the way rent is calculated, this means for weekly tenancies there are 49 chargeable weeks and four rent free weeks.

 To help customers to prepare for Universal Credit and support you to keep your tenancy secure, we are encouraging everyone to pay a little extra towards their rent.

-If you decide to pay extra, your Direct Debit amount will cover 52 weeks rent, putting your account four weeks into credit.
+If you decide to pay extra, your Direct Debit amount will cover your annual rent, putting your account four weeks into credit.
 Keeping your account four weeks in credit will support customers if there are changes in circumstances.

 What if I can’t afford the extra?

 We want to make it as easy as possible to get your account four weeks into credit.

 Should customers prefer to spread the payments over two years, by building up two weeks of credit in the first year and two further weeks in the second year, this can be arranged.

 Our Money Advice team is always available to offer advice and support to any customers with financial concerns, including budgeting advice and help with applying for additional funding.

 Is there an option to not pay extra?